IvanDLar/MOVU-Docs/wiki/User Stories.md

 ---
 ## **US20 - Multi factor Authentication**

-**As a** person with an account in the webpage **I want** to have double authentication **to be able** to have more security at preventing anyone else to access all my information.
+**As a** person with an agency account in the webpage **I want** to have double authentication **to be able** to have more security at preventing anyone else to access all my information.

 **Verification**

-- Whenever someone with an account tries to log in, a second authenticator must be required in order to visualize personal information.
+- V201 Whenever someone with an account tries to log in, the system will ask for an authenticator code.
+  - AC - Auth Clients
-- In case the information given is wron, the information of the account will not be shown.
+- V202 In case the information given is wrong, the system will not allow the user to access the account.
+  - AC - Auth Clients
+- V203 - The user can retry the login process as many times as he wants.
+  - AC - Auth Clients

 **Priority:** Medium